 Benjamin E. Nelms is the inventor and lead designer for 3DVH (US Patent 7,945,022), a product owned and distributed by Sun Nuclear Corporation, the industry leader in radiation therapy dose QA devices.
 As early as the year 2000, when commercial IMRT starting finding its way, I found asking myself the question, “Are these conventional 3%/3mm passing rate metrics good enough?
 Do they really detect and predict meaningful errors?
 Do they ensure accuracy of these complex calculations and deliveries?”
 My gut said no, and the growing body of scientific literature supports this (see references below).
 But we’re all learning, and improving, and thanks to products like 3DVH, medical physicists worldwide have the power of accuracy and analytics at their fingertips to do what’s best for the industry.
 And for their patients.

-Below are links to the commercial 3DVH product pages (Sun Nuclear Corporation):
+Below are links to the applicable dosimeter array product pages (Sun Nuclear Corporation):

 Jin X, Yan H, Han C, Zhou Y, Yi J, Xie C. Correlation between gamma index passing rate and clinical dosimetric difference for pre-treatment 2D and 3D volumetric modulated arc therapy dosimetric verification.
 Br J Radiol 2015;88:20140577.

 Infusino et al. Initial experience of ArcCHECK and 3DVH software for RapidArc treatment plan verification.
 Med Dosim.
 2014; 39 (276-281).

 Nelms BE, Chan MF, Jarry G, Lemire M, Lowden J, Hampton C, and Feygelman V. Evaluating IMRT and VMAT dose accuracy: Practical examples of failure to detect systematic errors when applying a commonly used metric and action levels.
 Med Phys.
 2013 Nov; 40(11).